-- The JMA marks areas with imminent risk of inundation, flood and landslide disasters in the Realtime Risk Map, based on the prediction of rain, etc. - Real-time Risk Map is updated on the JMA website every ten minutes. - Get the latest information on your area via mobile phone networks and move to a shelter early.
+- The JMA marks areas with imminent risk of inundation, flood and Sediment disaster in the Kikikuru (Real-time Risk Map), based on the prediction of rain, etc. - Real-time Risk Map is updated on the JMA website every ten minutes. - Get the latest information on your area via mobile phone networks and move to a shelter early.

-"Safety Tips," an app for up-to-date disaster information
+"Safety Tips," an application for up-to-date disaster information

-- There is an app for foreign tourists in Japan that provides up-to-date disaster information. - By downloading this app on the phone, you are notified in advance with the following alerts of disasters near you. - i.
+- There is an application for foreign tourists in Japan that provides up-to-date disaster information. - By downloading this application on the phone, you are notified in advance with the following alerts of disasters near you. - i.
 Earthquake Early Warning (prediction of strong shaking) - ii.
-Tsunami Warning (advisory to shelter at higher ground as a tsunami is coming) - iii.
-Special Warning of Weather, etc. (the largest advisory that intense rainfall or storm in decades is likely to occur) - iv.
+Tsunami Warning (advisory to shelter at higher ground as a tsunami is coming) - iii Emergency Warning of Weather, etc. (the largest degree of advisory that intense rainfall or storm in decades is likely to occur) - iv.
 Eruption Notice (advisory to take protective action due to an eruption) - v.
 Tropical Cyclone Information (advisory to take protective action due to an approaching tropical cyclone) - You can also find the following useful information: - i.
-What-to-do flow chart for times of disaster - ii.
+Flowchart showing what to do when there is a disaster - ii.
 Communication cards to talk with Japanese people near you. - iii.
 Links where useful information is found: